ROCKFlows/experiments-public/sourceCode/Tester/readme.md

 corresponding to three datasets of the UCI repository [1]: annealing, iris and wine.

-Before starting executing the project, each dataset folder contains the following files:
+Before starting executing the project, each dataset folder **must** contains the following files:

 - test-0.arff: is the original dataset, the one built manually by reading the description of the dataset found in the UCI repository.
 Each attribute has been defined as nominal if its values are categories (ex: attribute: "size", values: "small", "medium", "large"), while it has been defined as numeric if its values are real numbers (ex: attribute: temperature, values: 22.1, 22.3, 19.9, ...).
 In the article, this datasets corresponds to pre-processing p0.